The Best Beaches In Kauai

 Ke’e Beach

-Marking the end of the super scenic north shore road, Ke’e Beach is a popular spot for Kalalau Trail hikers returning to civilization, snorkelers and sunset chasers.
-Expect large crowds in the afternoons as folks come back from the hike and regroup, but if you simply follow the beach as it curves back east, you’ll find more seclusion.
-Swimming conditions may be very dangerous in the winter months so look for the signs by the lifeguard tower.
-For awesome views of the beach, hike for about 15 minutes on the Kalalau Trail to a scenic overlook.
-Full facilities and lifeguards.
+Marking the end of the super scenic north shore road, Ke’e Beach is a popular spot for Kalalau Trail hikers returning to civilization, snorkelers, and sunset chasers.
+Expect large crowds in the afternoons as folks return from the hike and regroup, but if you simply follow the beach as it curves back east, you’ll find more seclusion.
+Swimming conditions may be very dangerous in winter so look for the signs by the lifeguard tower.
+For fabulous views of the beach, hike for about 15 minutes on the Kalalau Trail to a scenic overlook.
+Ke’e Beach is part of Ha’ena State Park and requires advanced reservations to enter.

 Ke'e Beach from Kalalau Trail - Kauai, Hawaii